 By accessing the Platform, You agree to use the Platform in compliance with these Terms of Service, including, without limitation, complying with the Permitted Use and complying with the restrictions on use identified below in Section 4, Prohibited Use.

-By accessing the Platform, You grant to PartnerStack a perpetual, irrevocable, royalty-free, fully paid-up, and worldwide license to access, collect, store, disclose and use any data, information, records and files that: (i) You load, transmit or enter into the Platform, and (ii) we collect from Vendors and other third-parties about You for the purposes of providing and developing the Platform.
+By accessing the Platform, You grant to PartnerStack a perpetual, irrevocable, royalty-free, fully paid-up, and worldwide license to access, collect, store, disclose and use any data, information, records and files that: (i) You load, transmit or enter into the Platform, and (ii) we collect from Vendors and other third-parties about You, in either case, solely for the purposes of providing and developing the Platform.

 You will not use the Platform for purposes other than the Permitted Use.
 Without limiting the generality of the foregoing, You will not engage in any of the following (collectively, the “Prohibited Use”): (a) “frame”, “mirror” or otherwise incorporate the Platform or any part thereof on any commercial or non--commercial website; (b) access, monitor or copy any part of the Platform using any robot, spider, scraper or other automated means or any manual process; (c) violate the restrictions in any robot exclusion headers on the Platform or bypass or circumvent other measures employed to prevent or limit access to the Platform; (d) take any action that imposes, or may impose, an unreasonable or disproportionately large load on the Platform; (e) deep-link to any portion of the Platform for any purpose; (f) remove any watermarks, labels or other legal or proprietary notices within the Platform; (g) modify or attempt to modify the Platform, including any modification for the purpose of disguising or changing any indications of the ownership or source of the Platform; (h) use the Platform as part of any service for sharing, lending or multi-person use; (i) attempt to, assist, authorize or encourage others to circumvent, disable or defeat any of the security features or components, such as digital rights management software or encryption, that protect the Platform; (j) copy, reproduce, modify, distribute, transfer, sell, publish, broadcast, perform, transmit, publish, license or circulate in any form any part of the Platform; (k) create adaptations, translations, or derivative works based on the Platform, in whole or in part, or decompile, disassemble, reverse engineer or other exploit any part of the Platform; (l) use of access the Platform in a manner that violates the rights (including, but not limited to intellectual property rights) of any third party; or (m) upload to or transmit through the Platform any information, images, text, data, media or other content that is offensive, hateful, obscene, defamatory or violates any laws.
 You shall promptly report any known or suspected activity which is or may be a Prohibited Use.